Han-D-D-Htet/Group4-DevOps/use-cases/use_case_32.md

 ### Goal in Context

-As a *Data Scientist* I want *to produce a report on the number of people who speak Chinese, English, Hindi, Spanish, Arabic languages from greatest number to smallest, including the percentage of the world population* so that *I can easily access the population information.*
+As a *Data Scientist* I want *to produce a report on the number of people who speak Chinese, English, Hindi, Spanish, Arabic languages from greatest number to smallest, including the percentage of the world population* so that *I can easily access those information.*

 ### Scope